-February factory orders are scheduled for release at 10 a.m.
-(1400 GMT) and are seen rising 2.9 percent, compared with a 2 percent drop in the previous month.
+* Investors will also be looking to data on February factory orders, scheduled for release at 10 a.m.
+(1400 GMT).
+Orders are seen rising 2.9 percent, compared with a 2 percent drop in the previous month.

-The S&P is up 9.5 percent so far this year while the Dow is up more than 11 percent.
-While investors view market momentum as positive, many are also calling for a pullback given the size and swiftness of recent gains.
+* The S&P is up 9.5 percent so far this year while the Dow is up more than 11 percent.

-In company news, BGC Partners late Monday said it would sell its eSpeed platform to Nasdaq OMX Group for $750 million in cash.
-Shares of BGC soared 40 percent to $5.40 before the bell.
+* In company news, BGC Partners said it would sell its eSpeed platform to Nasdaq OMX Group for $750 million in cash.

-Healthcare stocks will also be in focus as planned cuts in U.S. government payments for private Medicare Advantage insurers did not materialize.
-Humana, which derives about two-thirds of its revenue from Medicare Advantage business, soared 9.6 percent to $82.20 in premarket trading.
+* Health care stocks will also be in focus as planned cuts in U.S. government payments for private Medicare Advantage insurers did not materialize.
+Humana, which derives about two-thirds of its revenue from Medicare Advantage business, rose soared in after-hours trading on Monday.

-Apple Inc edged lower before the market's open.
+* Apple Inc edged lower in premarket trading.
 On Monday, the stock was the biggest drag on both the S&P 500 and Nasdaq 100 after Fidelity Contrafund, a $92 billion fund that is the largest active shareholder in Apple, reported that it cut its stake in the iPhone maker by 10 percent during the first two months of 2013.